-- 3. Click on your master pod. - 4.
+- 3. Click on your Security+ master pod. - 4.
 Click the Clone button to create a new pod based on the settings of this pod.

 - 5. Select the New Pod ID.
 It is advised to keep the pods in numerical order.
-If the pod IDs are not in numerical order, they will not show up in the scheduler in numerical order. - 6.
-Click Next. - 7.
+If the pod IDs are not in numerical order, they will not show up in the scheduler in numerical order. - Click Next. - 7.
 Enter a New Pod Name.
-For example, NISGTC A+ Pod 01.
+For example, NISGTC SecPlus Pod01.
 Click Next. - 8.
-When the action has finished processing, a settings screen will be present.
+When the action has finished processing, a setting screen will be present.

 - 9. The three key columns for this master pod clone are Source Snapshot, Clone Type and Clone Role.
-The following settings should be applied to all 3 virtual machines: - a.
-Source Snapshot should be set to the GOLDEN_MASTER snapshot you created previously. - b.
+The following settings should be applied to all 8 virtual machines: - Source Snapshot should be set to the GOLDEN_MASTER snapshot you created previously. - b.
 Under Clone Type, verify that Linked is selected. - c.
 Under Clone Role, verify that Normal role is selected. - 10.
-When you are done changing settings, Click Clone Pod.
+When you are done changing settings, click Clone Pod.
 This should complete within a minute as we are creating linked virtual machines. - 11.
 When the pod clone process is finished, click OK. - 12.
 Since this is a normal pod, the virtual machines will revert to snapshot upon boot up or shutdown of each pod.
 You will need to make a GOLDEN_MASTER snapshot of every virtual machine in each pod created.
 Please see Section 4.3 Create Snapshots for the Master Virtual Machines for additional information regarding snapshot creation. - 13.
-Click the Online Button in the Pod Management page to activate the pod.
+If you want to dedicate this pod to a particular class, team, or student, use the Pod Assignment feature.
+For details, see the Pod Assignment Guide. - 14.
+Click the Online button in the Pod Management page to activate the pod.